HOW TO PREPARE

 - A laboratory work-up will be done including blood analysis, RH typing, and urine and/or blood pregnancy test.

-- A counselor will then explain the abortion procedure to you.
-She will discuss contraception methods and will answer any questions and address any concerns that you may have.
+- A clinical liaison will then explain the abortion procedure to you and will address any concerns that you may have.

 WHAT ELSE CAN YOU EXPECT DURING YOUR STAY?